Azubuike's dominance and efficiency are vital for Kansas men's basketball

-Kansas men’s basketball senior center Udoka Azubuike has maintained an efficient game inside so far this season, earning him the best shooting percentage from the field in the country through the first month.
+Kansas men’s basketball senior center Udoka Azubuike has maintained an efficient game inside so far this season, earning him the best been the best shooting percentage from the field in the country through the first month.

 Sporting a 79.7 field goal percentage on the season, Azubuike helped lead the Jayhawks to their first Maui Invitational Championship since 2015.